cao-cong/RViDeNet/README.md

 @inproceedings{yue2020supervised,
-  title={Supervised Raw Video Denoising with a Benchmark Dataset on Dynamic Scenes}, author={Yue, Huanjing and Cao, Cong and Liao, Lei and Chu, Ronghe and Yang, Jingyu}, journal={IEEE Conference on Computer Vision and Pattern Recognition}, year={2020}
+  title={Supervised Raw Video Denoising with a Benchmark Dataset on Dynamic Scenes}, author={Yue, Huanjing and Cao, Cong and Liao, Lei and Chu, Ronghe and Yang, Jingyu}, booktitle={IEEE Conference on Computer Vision and Pattern Recognition}, year={2020}
 }
 ```